leee0000n/LAN-messaging-platform/README.md

 # LAN-messaging-platform
-A console messaging platform that works over LAN.
-Made in Java
+A simple TCP console-based messaging platform that works over a Local Area Network (LAN), built in Java.
+This is a small learning project focused on understanding how LAN communication and basic client-server networking works in Java.

 ## How to use
 To start the server, use `./gradlew.bat server --args "<port>"` replacing <port> with a valid port number